foobarberis/42-vm-tutorial/README.md

 # 42-vm-tutorial

-+ TODO Proofread
-+ Why are gnome-terminal and urxvt pulled ?
-+ Simplify `Deploy the VM' steps
-+ Make Xterm launch when selecting Terminal emulator from Openbox menu +
 This tutorial will guide you through the installation process of a Linux VM intended to be used as a programming environment.